aknrdureegaesr/pelican.wiki.repo/Tutorials.md

 - You can [use Travis-CI to publish to GitHub Pages](http://zonca.github.io/2013/09/automatically-build-pelican-and-publish-to-github-pages.html), allowing you to publish your site simply by pushing your commits to GitHub (without generating locally or using your own VPS).

+- As another deployment option, you can [deploy your site to Heroku](http://blog.getpelican.com/using-pelican-with-heroku.html).

 - It's possible to [create "Linked List" posts](https://gist.github.com/jasonpbecker/7539951) that behave differently from standard posts.

 - [Remotely update Pelican via Dropbox](http://www.sparsebundle.net/posts/remotely-update-pelican-via-dropbox/)